hrgdavor/jsx6/apps/repl/demistify.jsx.md

 insert(document.body, makeProgress(40))
 insert(document.body, makeProgress(90))
 ```
-In the example above we used percent to disaply it as text and also use it in style attribute to
+In the example above we used percent to display it as text and also use it in style attribute to
 set width of the green bar.

-## advanced usage: spread operator (...)
+## Advanced usage: spread operator (...)

 [Spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) syntax can be
 convenient in many cases.
 And for the `JSX` it is very useful to pass multiple attributes to a tag.